rsbyrne/mobility-aus-old/README.md

 The site was established on the 12 May 2020 and will be updated at midnight daily for the foreseeable future.

-*STATUS - 20 May 2020*
+*STATUS - 21 May 2020*

-Much of the data is unavailable today due to Facebook download throttling related to the very large date volumes for the Queensland and Western Australia which were added overnight.
-This is being petitioned and will be rectified shortly.
+Facebook's restrictive new download limits continue to be a problem.
+The Victorian and Melbourne datasets are now available, but the larger New South Wales datasets will not be available until tomorrow.
+Note that, once the bulk of the data is downloaded, only minimal daily updates will be required, at which point Facebook's policies will no longer be an issue.

 *COMING SOON*